cybersectroll/SharpPersistSD/README.md

 # TrollPersist
-A Post-Compromise .NET library to embed persistency to persistency by abusing Security Descriptors of remote machines.
-The techniques incorporated are not novel but I've yet to come across a granular, fully reflective, simple and convenient .NET library that does the following:
+A Post-Compromise granular, fully reflective, simple and convenient .NET library to embed persistency to persistency by abusing Security Descriptors of remote machines.
+The techniques incorporated are not novel but I've yet to come across any documented approach of modifying SCM/Service's SDDL by directly modifying registry keys.
+WMI and Remote registry was also added in as an after thought.
-1. Abuse SD of Remote SCM/SVC, Remote Registry, Remote WMI
-2. Modify any registry key's permissions and propogate to subkeys

 # Compilation